mnengineer/LearningJourney/README.md

 10. Quantum Mechanics
 11. Quantum Computers

-## 2. Input
+## Input

-"Why am I using this?"
-Understand and logically consider everything before using.
+**For all things, "why use this technology" should be properly understood and considered before use.**

 ### English

 - [Pronunciation and Voice](https://www.youtube.com/@aiueophonics)
 - Basic Grammar In Use
 - ChatGPT Voice